 Here are my top four habits to start in the first six weeks of the dance season:

-- Consider incentives for perfect attendance and dress code adherence on a monthly or quarterly basis, such as a sticker for younger kids or a dress code pass for older students – that immediacy can be more effective than waiting until the end of the year to acknowledge these good behaviors!
+- Consider incentives for perfect attendance and dress code adherence on a monthly or quarterly basis, such as a sticker for younger kids.
+The immediacy can be more effective than waiting until the end of the year to acknowledge good behaviors!

 - Plan an observation time within the first two months of lessons so that students have a chance to apply their skills and families can see that the learning starts from day one.

 - Make sure that you are making the most of the first 5 minutes of class.
 You don’t want to give students or families the impression that the beginning of class doesn’t matter that much as it will only encourage tardiness.
 Make sure that your class starts off with a meaningful, engaging ritual, such as an energetic warm-up or a fun introduction game that students don’t want to miss!

 - Remember that the first six weeks are a time for setting expectations and informing students of consequences.
 There will certainly be learning curves as students and families adjust.
 Be kind and give some grace at first.
 A nice option for these first weeks is to have a stack of reminder slips with the expectation and potential consequence that can be discretely handed to students or their parents after class if is late or not dressed properly.